kodersha/yellow-jouele/README.md

 Known Issues
 ------------
-Cyrillic track ID3 names unsupported. :(
+Cyrillic ID3 tags and track names unsupported. :(

 Used
 -------